Demazure character formula for semi-infinite flag varieties: Introduction

 \section{Introduction}

-Semi-infinite flag manifold is a variant of the affine flag manifold that encodes representation theory of affine Lie algebras \cite{FF}.
+Semi-infinite flag variety is a variant of affine flag variety that encodes representation theory of affine Lie algebras \cite{FF}.
 It also admits an interpretation as the space of rational maps, and therefore plays a role in the computation of quantum $K$-theory of flag varieties.
-This latter direction was pursued by a series of papers by Braverman-Finkelberg \cite{BF14a,BF14b,BF14c}, that leads to the proof of fundamental properties such as a proof of its normality, rationality of its singularities, an analogue of the Borel-Weil theorem, the computation of quantum $J$-functions (extending the work of Givental-Lee \cite{GL03}), and its connection with $q$-Whittaker functions.
+This latter direction was pursued by a series of papers by Braverman-Finkelberg \cite{BF14a,BF14b,BF14c}, that leads to the proof of fundamental properties such as normality, rationality of its singularities, an analogue of the Borel-Weil theorem, the computation of quantum $J$-functions (extending the work of Givental-Lee \cite{GL03}), and its connection with $q$-Whittaker functions.

-The aim of this paper is two-folds: one is to extend their cohomology formula of a line bundle to include some naturally twisted sheaves, and the other is to generalize their results to all Schubert manifolds so that the situation becomes more satisfactory from a representation-theoretic view-point.
+The aim of this paper is two-fold: one is to extend Braverman-Finkelberg's cohomology formula of line bundles to include some naturally twisted sheaves, and the other is to generalize their results to all Schubert varieties so that the situation becomes more satisfactory from representation-theoretic view-points.
 It turns out that such an extension provides a natural realization of certain specializations of non-symmetric Macdonald polynomials, together with difference equations characterizing them, generalizing their links to the representation theory of current algebras as discovered by Braverman-Finkelberg \cite{BF14b}, Lenart-Naito-Sagaki-Schilling-Shimozono \cite{LNSSS1, LNSSS2, LNSSS3}, Cherednik-Orr \cite{CO}, Naito-Nomoto-Sagaki \cite{NNS}, and Feigin-Makedonskyi \cite{FM}.